Sign in to access your Salford customer account, or see our other accounts.

 EAL Primary Network Meetings

 These networking meetings will give schools and teaching/support staff the opportunity to discuss all aspects of ethnic minority achievement and learn more about the good practice that is taking place across the city.
 It will also be a friendly forum where challenges and difficulties can be discussed in confidence.
 There will be elements of CPD in these networking meetings.
+Network meetings are free for all maintained schools and schools with an SLA.
+There will be a charge of £30 for other schools/settings.

 Schools of Sanctuary Network Meetings